lindbrook/cholera/README.md

 ### vignettes

-The package's vignettes, go into detail on a variety of topics.
-They are also available online at the links below.
+The package's vignettes, are also available online at the links below, go into detail on a variety of topics.

-[Pump Neighborhoods](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/pump.neighborhoods.md) expands on the notion of a pump neighborhood and describes the two flavors of neighborhoods: one based on Euclidean (i.e., `neighborhoodEuclidean()` and `neighborhoodVoronoi`) and one based on walking distance (i.e., `neighborhoodWalking()`).

-[Duplicate and Missing Cases](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/duplicate.missing.cases.md) describes the two coding errors and three misplaced cases I find in Dodson and Tobler's (1992) digitization of Snow's map.
-Details of the fix are in "Note on Duplicate and Missing Cases", discussed below.
+[Duplicate and Missing Cases](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/duplicate.missing.cases.md) describes the two coding errors and three misplaced cases I argue are present in Dodson and Tobler's (1992) digitization of Snow's map.
+Documentation and details about the fix are found online in ["Note on Duplicate and Missing Cases"](https://github.com/lindbrook/cholera/blob/master/docs/notes/duplicate.missing.cases.notes.md).

 ["Unstacking" Bars](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/unstacking.bars.md) discusses the inferential and visual importance of "unstacking" the bars in Snow's map and the two "unstacked" data sets, which use "fatalities" and "addresses" as the units of observation.

+[Pump Neighborhoods](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/pump.neighborhoods.md) expands on the notion of a pump neighborhood and describes the two flavors of neighborhoods: two based on Euclidean (i.e., `neighborhoodEuclidean()` and `neighborhoodVoronoi`) and one based on walking distance (i.e., `neighborhoodWalking()`).

+[Roads](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/roads.md) covers issues related to roads.
+This includes discussion of the structure of the `roads` data set, "valid" road names, and the back of the envelope translation from the map's nominal scale to meters (and yards).

+[deldirPolygons(): Tiles, Triangles and Polygons](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/tiles.polygons.md) focuses on the `deldirPolygons()`, which extracts the vertices of triangles (Delauny triangulation) and tiles (Dirichelet or Voronoi tessellation) from `deldir::deldir()` for use with polygon based functions.

 [Kernel Density Plot](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/kernel.density.md) discusses the the syntax of `addKernelDensity()`, which allows you to define "populations" and subsets of pumps.
 This syntax is used in many of the functions in 'cholera'.

-[Roads](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/roads.md) covers road related issues.
-This includes discussion of the structure of the `roads` data frame, the list of "valid" road names, and the back of the envelope translation from the map's nominal scale to meters (and yards).

-[Time Series](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/time.series.md) discusses functions and data related to fatalities time series data and the effect of the removal of the handle from the Broad Street pump.
+[Time Series](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/time.series.md) discusses functions and data related to fatalities time series data and the question of the effect of the removal of the handle from the Broad Street pump.

-[deldirPolygons(): Tiles, Triangles and Polygons](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/tiles.polygons.md) focuses on the `deldirPolygons()`, which might be of use beyond this package.
-The function extracts the vertices of triangles (Delauny triangulation) and tiles (Dirichelet or Voronoi tessellation) from `deldir::deldir()` for use with polygon based functions.

-### notes
+### lab notes

-The notes below, which are only available online, go into greater detail about issues and topics discussed in the vignettes:
+The lab notes, which are only available online, go into greater detail about issues and topics discussed in the vignettes:

-[points v. polygons](https://github.com/lindbrook/cholera/blob/master/docs/notes/pump.neighborhoods.notes.md) discusses the tradeoff between using points() and polygon() to plot "expected" neighborhoods and how the polygon vertices were computed.
+[points v. polygons](https://github.com/lindbrook/cholera/blob/master/docs/notes/pump.neighborhoods.notes.md) discusses the tradeoff between using points() and polygon() to plot "expected" area neighborhood plots and the computation of polygon vertices.

 [note on duplicate and missing cases](https://github.com/lindbrook/cholera/blob/master/docs/notes/duplicate.missing.cases.notes.md) documents the specifics of how I "fixed" two apparent coding errors and three misplaced case in Dodson and Tobler's data.

-[computing street addressess](https://github.com/lindbrook/cholera/blob/master/docs/notes/unstacking.bars.notes.md) discusses how orthogonal projection and hierarchical cluster analysis is used to "unstack" bars and provide each stack an "address".
+[computing street addressess](https://github.com/lindbrook/cholera/blob/master/docs/notes/unstacking.bars.notes.md) discusses how I use orthogonal projection and hierarchical cluster analysis to "unstack" bars and compute a stack's "address".

 [Euclidean v.
 Voronoi neighborhoods](https://github.com/lindbrook/cholera/blob/master/docs/notes/euclidean.voronoi.md) discusses why there are separate functions for `neighborhoodEuclidean()` and `neighborhoodVoronoi()`.

-[references](https://github.com/lindbrook/cholera/blob/master/docs/notes/references.md) lists articles and books about cholera, John Snow and the 1854 outbreak.
+[references](https://github.com/lindbrook/cholera/blob/master/docs/notes/references.md) is an informal list of articles and books about cholera, John Snow and the 1854 outbreak.

 ### note on `neighborhoodWalking()`